blay/minimal-mistakes/_posts/2016-09-30-writing-a-3000-word-essay.md

 # Do the math

-A paragraph in an academic text is roughly 150 words.
+A paragraph in an academic text is roughly 150 words [^1].

 The reason being that each paragraph is intended to make and substantiate 1 claim.
 Each paragraph should contain: